Contract Updatability

 - Removing a contract/contract-interface that doesn't have enum declarations is valid.

-Invalid Changes
+Invalid changes

 - Removing a contract/contract-interface that contains enum declarations is not valid.